jonlpersson/ed-latimore/site/_posts/2022-04-05-how-to-be-patient-in-a-relationship.md

 These vital seconds of clarity teach you to notice your emotions before you react to them.
 You will create immeasurable patience and discipline that you can carry into every other area of life.

 A sedentary lifestyle makes for a lazy body and mind that don’t work optimally.
-Men who sit down too much and aren’t active also lose testosterone.<sup id="fnref:4" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:4">4</a></sup> You don’t have to become a bodybuilder overnight, and a little bit of consistency with your health care goes a long way.
+Men who sit down too much and aren’t active also lose testosterone.<sup><a class="footnote" rel="footnote" href="#fn:4">4</a></sup> You don’t have to become a bodybuilder overnight, and a little bit of consistency with your health care goes a long way.

 The key is finding a physical activity that makes you better and that you’ll actually stick with.
 Weight training, martial arts, and high-intensity interval training (HIIT) are great choices for any man wanting a strong body and a peaceful mind because they require you to work through stress and adversity.